mplogas/ecowitt-controller/README.md

 ### Subdevices
 - **AC1100 Smart Plug**: The AC1100 is a switchable socket that can be controlled manually, time-controlled, or based on measured values from the weather station.
 It requires an IoT-enabled console (e.g., GW2000, GW1200) and the Ecowitt app for automatic operation.
 It supports different regions with corresponding plugs and maximum wattages .
 - **WFC01 Intelligent Water Timer (WittFlow)**: The WFC01 is a timer-controlled or sensor-measurement-dependent water valve.
 It features a built-in liquid flow sensor and a temperature sensor for the liquid.
 The valve can be controlled via the Ecowitt app, and it supports various operating modes, including manual, plan, and smart modes .
 The device is waterproof and dustproof to IP66 standards and built from corrosion-resistant materials .
+- **WFC02 Intelligent Water Valve**: Similar to the WFC01, the WFC02 is a water valve and comes with an optional flow sensor. more later i'm satill testing it.

 ### Compatibility
 - **Weather Stations**: Fine Offset and its clones (Ecowitt, Froggit, Ambient Weather...) are generally supported if your gateway/weather station supports custom weather station uploads in Ecowitt format.
 - **Web API Devices**: If your device offers a web API (e.g., GW2000, GW1200), this tool offers bidirectional communication, allowing you to control actors like the AC1100 smart plug or the WFC01 water valve .